alacritty/alacritty/README.md

   that needs some updates to work with Wayland.
 - _When will Windows support be available?_ When someone has time to work on it.
   Contributors would be welcomed :).
-- _My arrow keys don't work_ Did you install the default config file?
+- _My arrow keys don't work_ It sounds like you deleted some key bindings from your config file.
+Please reference the default config file to restore them.

 ## License